pmi in the news

 And with a growing team of marketing professionals, PMI is ready to help small and mid-sized software vendors jump on the opportunities present in today’s marketplace.

-Small MarTech business owner Tony Perri was recently named IBM Champion in IBM Z , one of only a handful of IBM z/OS computer champions worldwide.
-Perri is the president and Chief Marketing Officer of Perri Marketing Inc., a technology marketing agency with clients around the world, and has more than 10 years helping small to mid-sized software vendors (SSVs) compete with large multi-national software corporations in the marketplace, with an office located in the INCubator, the largest business incubator in the state of Tennessee, and the third-largest in the United States.
+Small MarTech business owner Tony Perri was recently named Z , one of only a handful of IBM z/OS computer champions worldwide.
+Perri is the president and Chief Marketing Officer of Perri Marketing Inc., a technology marketing agency with clients around the world, and has more than 10 years helping small to mid-sized software vendors (SSVs) compete with large multi-national software corporations in the marketplace, with an office located on the North Shore in Chattanooga, Tennessee.

 IBM reviewed nearly 1,700 nominations this year, and selected just 778 IBM Champions for 2022, from 55 countries, 9% of which earned champion status in IBM Z .